George Stephen, 1st Baron Mount Stephen: Charlotte (1830–1896), the 1st Lady Mount Stephen

-Georgina (1864–1933), the 2nd Lady Mount Stephen
+Georgiana (1864–1933), the 2nd Lady Mount Stephen

-In 1897, after the death of his first wife, Mount Stephen remarried Georgina Mary (known as Gian) Tufnell (1864–1933), daughter of Captain Robert George Tufnell R.N., of Uffington and Jessy (née Curtis), granddaughter of Sir William Curtis, 1st Bt.
+In 1897, after the death of his first wife, Mount Stephen remarried Georgiana Mary (known as Gian) Tufnell (1864–1933), daughter of Captain Robert George Tufnell R.N., of Uffington and Jessy (née Curtis), granddaughter of Sir William Curtis, 1st Bt.
 Gian was a niece of George Glyn, 2nd Baron Wolverton and she had been Lady-in-Waiting to Princess Mary Adelaide, Duchess of Teck, a frequent guest at Brocket Hall, and the mother of Queen Mary.
-Through this connection, Gian was a lifelong friend and confidant of Queen Mary and she and Lord Mount Stephen regularly entertained her and her husband, George V, at Brocket.
+Through this connection, Gian was a lifelong friend and confidante of Queen Mary and she and Lord Mount Stephen regularly entertained her and her husband, George V, at Brocket.
 The Duchess of Teck was said to have been strongly in favour of Gian and Mount Stephen's marriage.

 Gian Mount Stephen had a stillborn daughter in March 1900, and there were no other children of the marriage.
 She was said to have preferred the life at Brocket Hall to the social life that surrounded their city residence on Carlton House Terrace.
 She was also said to have been exceedingly popular around Hatfield, and her many benefactions endeared her to hundreds.
 Lady Mount Stephen was created a Dame Commander of the Order of the British Empire in 1919 for her work with Queen Mary's Needlework Guild, the same year her stepdaughter, Alice, was also awarded the same honour.

 Gian, Lady Mount Stephen gave Queen Mary a diamond riviere necklace, which was later given to Princess Margaret, who wore it on her wedding day.

 Lady Mount Stephen died in 1933 at Cuckfield, Sussex, England.
 As Lord Mount Stephen had left no natural heirs by either of his wives, his titles died with him.